Moinuddin9777/Data_Analysis_IPL/README.md

 # Data_Analysis_for_IPL_data
-This repo is made for learning purposes and is yet not in its best shape .
-Feel free to contribute if you wanna make it better would love to accept your PRs.
+This repo is made for learning purpose.
+Please read the `Contribution_guide.md` before making any contributions.